RobRendell/gTove/README.md

 * Dragging piece with attached mini on hex map - attached mini snaps to square grid, not hex.
 * Duplicating a mini with visibility "fog" won't update each duplicate's hidden/revealed status based on the location it ends up.

+* I have GM-like menu options on Throg mini on Scott's Chuul tabletop?
+* Zellspell had problems moving minis to a different folder: "Tracking Prevention blocked access to storage", might be something specific to pinimg.com.

 ### Features

-* Templates with height appear half below the map.
-* Starting a gesture on a mini with locked position prevents camera movement.
 * Some way to ignore gestures on a large template attached to someone (e.g. light source) - "lock position" equivalent.
 * Restrict minis to some sane distance from the maps, so you don't accidentally send them to infinity with a very oblique camera angle.
+Or at least, stop someone dragging around minis if their view angle is too oblique.
 * Option to make dice rolls remain in "order" rather than sorted by value.
 * Scenarios should save custom column details (from the tabletop), and on load attempt to find equivalents for missing columns, offer to add new columns, or some other form of reconciliation (possibly with manual input from the GM).